Storified by CanadianOperaCompany· Wed, Apr 24 2013 08:53:19

 Here are just a few highlights from our chat:

 Are you out there listening?
-Let us know by sending us your ideas/comments on Facebook, Twitter or by e-mail (email@example.com).
+Do you like our new introduction?
+What would you like us to talk about next?
+Let us know by sending us your ideas/comments by commenting here, on Facebook, Twitter or by e-mail (email@example.com).

 Posted by Gianmarco Segato / in The Big COC Podcast / comments (0) / permalink

 Sara Fulgoni in the COC production of Bluebeard's Castle.
 Photo: Michael Cooper © 2001